top of page

-Medicare is a federal health insurance program primarily for individuals aged 65 and older, but it is also available to some younger individuals with disabilities.
-Understanding the program's different parts is crucial for beneficiaries:
+Medicare is a federal health insurance program primarily for individuals aged 65 and older.
+It’s also available to some younger individuals with disabilities.
+Understanding the program's different parts is crucial for beneficiaries.
+Here’s a breakdown:

-You can either opt for Original Medicare (Parts A and B) or choose a Medicare Advantage plan that may offer additional benefits under one convenient plan.
+You can opt for Original Medicare (Parts A and B) or choose a Medicare Advantage plan.
+The latter may offer additional benefits under one convenient plan.

 The upcoming changes to Medicare seek to modernize the program as the population ages and healthcare costs rise.
 By understanding these changes, beneficiaries can better ensure they have the coverage they need.